shopware5/devdocs/source/blog/_posts/2018-07-25-switching-to-composer-installation.md

 mv composer-installation/.env.example ./.env
 ```

 The directories custom, files, media, themes, var and web are equal with the composer installation so we can still use them and don't lose our files, plugins and themes.
-If you have Plugins in engine/Shopware/Plugins/Community or engine/Shopware/Plugins/Local the must be moved to ```./Plugins```!
+If you have Plugins in engine/Shopware/Plugins/Community or engine/Shopware/Plugins/Local they must be moved to ```./Plugins```!

 After that we should reduce the .env file.
 Please use your database credentials from your config.php file and delete it afterwards.
 It should look like the following: